 Plan out your workspace.
 You need a dry flat surface.
 If you stain inside your garage you need ventilation, so open windows or your garage door.
 If you want to work outside you also need a flat surface.
 On the lawn is not a good spot because it can be so uneven.
 You want your items to lay on a smooth surface so that you can spread the stain on the wood evenly and wipe the stain off evenly.
 You will not have unnecessary drips and build-up of the stain.
 A front porch, back porch or cement slab is a good option.

 Spring and Fall are the best times to stain wood for the mild temperatures.
 If you plan to work outside look at the weather forecast.
 Your newly stained furniture needs to dry for at least 24 hours but 48 is even better.
 You can always stain outside and bring your furniture inside your garage to dry.
-Inside is best because the temperature is controlled and less chance for the wood to swell or shrink which can cause stress and cracks in the stain.
+Inside is best because the temperature is controlled and there is less chance for the wood to swell or shrink which can cause stress and cracks in the stain.

-Make sure you have a tarp or some sort of covering to lay underneath the furniture.
+Make sure you have a tarp or some sort of covering to lay underneath the wood furniture.
 The stain will discolor any surface it splashes on.

 This looks chaotic but it is a well-planned work-space in the garage.
 We have a flat surface and a ventilated place for our items to dry.
 It is also temperature controlled so the wood does not expand from moisture.